Jason Holder disappointed at 'lack of solidarity' over anti-racism protests

 Les Ferdinand, director of football at English second-tier side Queens Park Rangers, said last month that the gesture was no longer effective, urging concrete action.

-Holder also said playing cricket in a bubble was mentally challenging but was "probably the only option" for cricket during the coronavirus.
+Holder also said playing cricket in a bubble was mentally challenging but was “probably the only option” for cricket during the novel coronavirus pandemic.

 “It is hard because it takes a toll on your mental health,” he said.
 “I've never been indoors so much in my life.
 Back-to-back bubbles have not been easy.”